Quickstart: Extended events in SQL Server

 - Data Storage

 The text and supporting screenshots can become slightly inexact when the SSMS UI is tweaked over the months or years.
-Yet the screenshots remain effective for explanation if the discrepancies or only minor.
+Yet the screenshots remain effective for explanation if the discrepancies are only minor.

 Connect with SSMS.